2017 Public Policy Agenda icon

 The South Carolina Association for Community Economic Development provides members a platform for collaborative advocacy.
 We support institutional and system changes that will positively impact low wealth communities and the non-profits that serve them.
 Learn more about our Public Policy Agenda below.

-2024 Public Policy Agenda
+2025 Public Policy Agenda

 1. Reauthorize community development tax credits

-2. Advocate for anti-predatory lending legislation: Pass bill s.910
+3. Advocate for anti-predatory lending legislation

 Reauthorize Community Development Tax Credits